Fin’s Recovery Journey

 He became very hyposensitive, lost all motor function and coordination, and required a lot of sensory, proprioceptive, and vestibular input.

-I eventually got frustrated with the NHS, and decided to take Hamilton to a private doctor, who diagnosed him straight away with Autism and global developmental delay.
-The words of the woman who assessed him were Hamilton is a very lovely sweet boy, but yes, he has Autism.
+I eventually got frustrated with the NHS, and decided to take Fin to a private doctor, who diagnosed him straight away with Autism and global developmental delay.
+The words of the woman who assessed him were Fin is a very lovely sweet boy, but yes, he has Autism.

 Having a child diagnosed with cancer, versus having a diagnosis of autism – no support or direction